-The IAPS 2020-2021 sports programme will see 160+ events being organised in 22 different sports.
-The majority of sports are hosted by PE staff at schools however some are held at external venues, hosted by organisers who are not currently working in schools.
+The IAPS sports programme sees over 170 events organised across 22 different sports.
+The majority of events are hosted by PE staff on school premises, however a number are held at external venues, hosted by organisers who do no work in schools.
 This risk assessment highlights potential hazards at our events, including safeguarding hazards and how we are working to reduce them.
 An individual risk assessment is carried out for each event.

-Identify the Hazard Assess the Risk Evaluate the Risk List Further Action List significant hazards which may result in serious harm List who may be harmed and how seriously How likely is it that the hazard could cause harm?
-List any existing controls List proposed action and the person responsible for it Organisers, officials and volunteers finding themselves in regulated unsupervised activity with children.
+Identify the Hazard List significant hazards which may result in serious harm Assess the Risk List who may be harmed and how seriously Evaluate the Risk How likely is it that the hazard could cause harm?
+List any existing controls List Further Action List proposed action and the person responsible for it COVID 19 Staff, children, spectators.
+Government guidance will be followed.
+Schools will be sent the necessary guidance to follow before the event.
+IAPS's Sport Event Manager will work with host schools to follow government guidance and inform schools.
+Organisers, officials and volunteers finding themselves in regulated unsupervised activity with children.
 Any children at the event IAPS's Safeguarding Policy and Procedures details how to deal with safeguarding issues at events.
-All adults who are responsible for the care and wellbeing of children at IAPS events must be fully compliant with Keeping Children Safe in Education 2019 and have undertaken the appropriate checks.
+All adults who are responsible for the care and wellbeing of children at IAPS The main organiser of the competition will check their workforce and ensure areas at the event are kept separate events must be fully compliant with Keeping Children Safe in Education 2020 and have undertaken the appropriate checks.
 It is the school's responsibility to ensure compliance.
 All organisers within schools are covered under these guidelines.
 All qualified officials will have received safeguarding training and have a CRB check through the respective National Governing Body.
 However, some officials may not have a CRB check.
 The organiser of the event will assess whether the role that the official will fulfil at the event will be regulated activity or not.
-If it is not regulated activity, they are ok to officiate at the event Organisers, officials and volunteers finding themselves in regulated unsupervised activity with children.
+If it is not regulated activity, they are ok to officiate at the event without a CRB check.
+If they will be in regulated activity at the event, the organiser must inform IAPS who will carry out a CRB check on the official, via a licensed school.
+The same applies to volunteers at the event - the organiser will assess the role via their for the children e.g. separate toilets and changing rooms.